Eggs are one of the trickiest foods at the grocery store.

 Backyard Eggs and Vital Farms are products from the same company, but the Vital Farms eggs are Certified Organic.
 The hens are raised in the same way according to similar standards, but all their pasture and feed is organic.

 Vital Farms eggs are more expensive, but you are guaranteed eggs from hens who have never been exposed to pesticides or antibiotics.
-Cost: $6.99/dozen
+Cost: $4.99/dozen

 Vital Farms sell highly nutritious organic eggs raised by healthy, humanely treated chickens.
 If you can’t raise your own chickens, these are the best we know of.

-Check Eatwild’s Pastured Products Directory to find free range eggs near you.
+Check Eatwild’s Pastured Products Directory to find free range and pastured eggs near you.

 A NOTE ON COST